 The question is, where and how do you start looking for encore careers?
 What are the best second career choices and where can you find them?

-PRiME Women spoke with AARP Jobs Expert Kerry Hannon earlier this month.
+PRiME Women spoke with AARP Jobs Expert Kerry Hannon.
 She offered a ton of tips on how women, in particular, can prepare for their second acts.
 If you’re curious about some of the best second careers for baby boomers, see what Kerry had to say.

 The challenge in planning your next career move is figuring out what to do.
 Taking time to step back and evaluate will likely yield greater success.
 Many women are looking to try something completely different from their last job or career.
 They could be fed up with corporate life, for instance, or they want a different focus.